Advancing Libya rebels fear oil terminal's sabotage

 "It's not only us Libyans who will lose.
 Refiners in Europe are using our oil," Bani said.

-It was not possible to independently confirm reports of damage being done to oil installations, an accusation rebels have previously levelled at government forces.
+It was not possible to independently confirm reports of damage being done to oil installations, an accusation rebels have previously leveled at government forces.

 In April, rebels said Gaddafi's troops attacked a pumping station between the eastern Sarir oil field and a Mediterranean port, as well as the Ramla oil field.